apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Create
 Non-partitioned topics must be explicitly created.
 When creating a new non-partitioned topic, you need to provide a name for the topic.

-By default, after 60 seconds of creation, topics are considered inactive and deleted automatically to prevent from generating trash data.
+By default, 60 seconds after creation, topics are considered inactive and deleted automatically to avoid generating trash data.
 To disable this feature, set `brokerDeleteInactiveTopicsEnabled` to `false`.
-To change the frequency of checking inactive topics, set `brokerDeleteInactiveTopicsFrequencySeconds` to your desired value.
+To change the frequency of checking inactive topics, set `brokerDeleteInactiveTopicsFrequencySeconds` to a specific value.

 For more information about the two parameters, see [here](reference-configuration.md#broker).